Roles and Responsibilities

 - Explain program admission and degree completion requirements

-- Assist in planning courses and an appropriate course load based on your major.
+- Assist in planning courses and an appropriate course load based on a major

-- Discuss implications of schedule adjustments, including adding, dropping, or withdrawing from courses.
+- Discuss implications of schedule adjustments (adding, dropping, or withdrawing from courses)

-- Explain how to read and review your DegreeWorks degree audit.
+- Explain how to read and review a DegreeWorks degree audit

-- Assist with academic major exploration and changing your major or minor.
+- Assist with academic major exploration and changing a major or minor

-- Discuss strategies for success in college, including time management, study tips, and signing up for tutoring in the Learning Center.
+- Discuss strategies for success in college (time management, study tips, and signing up for tutoring in the Learning Center)

-- Guide you to appropriate campus resources as needed.
+- Guide students to appropriate campus resources as needed

-- Meet with your academic advisor to review courses and discuss registration each semester—or, as needed
+- Meet with an academic advisor to review courses and discuss registration each semester—or, as needed

-- Discuss implications of schedule adjustments, including course withdrawal, with your academic advisor and the Office of Financial Aid and Scholarships.
+- Discuss implications of schedule adjustments, including course withdrawal, with an academic advisor and the Office of Financial Aid and Scholarships

-- Confirm your major/minor selections through your OwlExpress page
+- Confirm major/minor selections through your OwlExpress page

-- Understand the requirements for your selected major and minor, including courses, application procedures, department policies, and GPA/grade requirements.
+- Understand the requirements for a selected major and/or minor, including courses, application procedures, department policies, and GPA/grade requirements